 An unidentified "senior Trump campaign official was directed to contact Stone about any additional releases and what other damaging information [Wikileaks] had regarding the Clinton Campaign," the special counsel's office wrote in its indictment of Stone.
 "Stone thereafter told the Trump Campaign about potential future releases of damaging material by [Wikileaks]."

 Mueller's indictment stops short of accusing Trump, or anyone in his campaign, of colluding with the Russians or of having foreknowledge of the content of stolen documents prior to publication.

-The Response: During his arraignment in federal court in Washington, D.C. on Jan.
-29th, Stone entered a plea of not guilty.
-Stone said he expects to be "fully vindicated" at trial.
-If found guilty, he could face up to 20 years in prison, although sentencing guidelines will likely be lower.
+The Response: During his arraignment in federal court in Washington, D.C., on Jan.
+29, Stone entered a plea of not guilty.
+He was convicted of all counts on Nov.
+15 and faces up to 50 years in prison, although sentencing guidelines will likely be lower.